 Early Life

-Carsten Maschmeyer was born on May 8, 1959, in Bremen, Germany.
-He had a challenging childhood, growing up in Hildesheim.
-He never knew his father and lived in an orphanage.
+Carsten Maschmeyer was born in Bremen, Germany, and grew up in Hildesheim.
+He had a modest childhood.
+Maschmeyer’s early years were marked by instability, and he lived in an orphanage.
 As a teenager, he was a successful middle-distance runner.
 He completed his Abitur in 1978 and served in the German Armed Forces for two years.
+He then studied medicine at the University of Hanover but left without a degree.

 Rise to Success